Master’s Degree in Theology (Contemporary Ethics)

 Possible career routes include:

-• Lecturing (with additional qualifier courses it would serves as a bridge to doctoral studies in Moral Theology)
+Lecturing (with additional qualifier courses it would serves as a bridge to doctoral studies in Moral Theology)

-• Second Level teaching (following the successful completion of the undergraduate degree in Theology followed by the Professional Master of Education (PME)).
+Second Level teaching (following the successful completion of the undergraduate degree in Theology followed by the Professional Master of Education (PME))

-• Pastoral work, Retreat work, Parish catechesis.
+Pastoral work, Retreat work, Parish catechesis

-• Public/Private Sectors
+Public/Private Sectors

-• School/ Hospital Chaplaincy (For professional qualifications in chaplaincy additional courses are also a requirement).
+School/ Hospital Chaplaincy (For professional qualifications in chaplaincy additional courses are also a requirement)

-• Career working with NGO’s and other organisations working in the fields of development and social justice.
+Career working with NGO’s and other organisations working in the fields of development and social justice

 Application Requirements

-The minimum entry requirement is a primary degree in which Theology comprises at least an equal joint component.
+The minimum entry requirement is an honours primary degree in which Theology comprises at least an equal joint honours component.
 Candidates should have obtained at least Second Class Honours, Grade I overall, and Second Class Honours, Grade I in Theology.
 An interview will be part of the selection process.
+The Faculty of Theology may also accept applicants whom it deems to have achieved an equivalent standard.
+Candidates whose first language is not English will be required to satisfy the English language requirement.